Security and compliance in Microsoft Teams

 There can be up to a 24-hour delay to discover Teams content.

 When it comes to information protection capabilities, Microsoft 365 subscriptions, Office 365 subscriptions, and the associated standalone licenses will determine the available feature set.

-For information on determining the licensing needs to implement features for security and compliance, please review Licensing for Office 365 or Microsoft 365.
+For information on determining the licensing needs to implement features for security and compliance, please review the licensing requirements for security and compliance features.